 When looking for one of the very best tents, the MSR Hubba NX 1-Person Tent is definitely on the higher end of the scale.
 It features a 40D ripstop nylon construction with a 15D nylon mesh that will cover the door.
 This has been rated as one of the most durable tent types on the market today, capable of withstanding almost everything nature throws at it.

 Setting up the tent should not take too long either and the functionality has been made to ensure anyone can easily have it set up in just a matter of minutes.
 The design is really efficient, with the water falling off away from the tent when the rainfly has been attached and removing the need for you to invest in an expensive tent footprint.

-One of the best parts of the tent is the overall look.
+One of the best parts of this one person tent is the overall look.
 It not only works really well but also looks professional.
 According to the manufacturer, it can be used year round in most weather conditions and for some of your treks.
 The tent is also freestanding and you don’t need to worry about having the perfect camping area for the stakes, giving you much more overall versatility.

 At only 2.7-pounds, the tent can be used for those longer treks through the backcountry.
 Everything folds into a compact bag quite easily.
 You can easily add it to your trip and you won’t even need to sacrifice some of your other essential equipment.
-This makes it one of the ultimate solo backpacking tents for avid outdoor enthusiasts.
+This makes it one of the ultimate 1 person backpacking tents for avid outdoor enthusiasts.

 If you do need to have the tent secured at your camping site, you will notice that stakes have also been included.
 These stakes give you a ton of versatility and you can now use it to take on some of the tougher winds many need to endure.
 As such, it is used by many top campers for their icy hiking expeditions in the colder Arctic conditions.